top of page

 Chelsea McElroy

-Front Desk Team and Tech Assist
+Non-Profit Coordinator, Front Desk Team & Tech Assist

 Chelsea moved to Massachusetts with her pit mix Augie after serving in the United States Army.
 She comes to Heal Vet with experience in animal sheltering, adoptions, and animal behavior.
 She has an extensive record collection and loves to find new albums in local records stores in her free time.